Choosing a Medical Aid Plan in South Africa

 Does the doctor you’ve seen for the last 30 years have an agreement with your insurer?
 Costs are lower when you go to an in-network physician.
 That is because insurance companies contract lower rates with in-network providers and when you venture out of the network, you have to pay out-of-network rates for your treatment.
 That can be far more expensive than the in-network rates.

-Before you choose a best medical aid plan, you need an idea of what your health care costs currently are.
+Before you choose the best medical aid plan, you need an idea of what your health care costs currently are.
 We all want to know that if we need to go to the hospital, it will be a private hospital where we’ll get the best care.
 You need to think of what your medical expenses are.
 For instance, how much did you spend on day-to-day medical expenses last year?
 If you find that you’re seldom sick, you may even want to look at a hospital plan.

 Who Gives the Best Deal?